-The Female Convicts Research Centre holds an Annual General Meeting in August each year at the General Office of the Female Factory Historic Site, 16 Degraves St., South Hobart.
+The Female Convicts Research Centre holds an Annual General Meeting in August each year at the General Office of the Female Factory Historic Site, 16 Degraves St., South Hobart, at a venue to be advised, or by Zoom online meeting.
 Notice of an intention to hold an AGM is published on our website 14 days prior to the meeting.

 Members are welcome to attend.

 The Committee of Management and Elected Office Bearers are listed here.